MosheBerman/StudentsFirst/README.md

 How it Works:
 ---
 Students First is like putting a little makeup on CUNY First.
-It doesn't change anything about the system, but it changes CUNY First, so it looks more attractive.
+It doesn't change anything about the system, but it changes the way things look, so it looks more attractive.

-From a technical perspective, Students First is a userscript that rewrites parts of the CUNY First webpages' DOM on the fly to insert custom CSS and custom DOM nodes where necessary.
+From a technical perspective, Students First is a userscript that rewrites parts of the CUNY First DOM on the fly to insert custom CSS and custom DOM nodes where necessary.

 Is It Secure?
 ---

 Students First never touches your personal information, nor does it change anything on CUNY's servers.
 It's as secure as CUNY First itself.
+That, my friends, is up to Oracle and CUNY.

 License: